GogiPuttar/adityanairswebsite.github.io/_posts/2024-11-18-BirdFlying.md

 </em></figcaption>
 </figure>

+Since, the bird can now be controlled through a PS3 controller whose inputs can be recorded, it might lend itself well to some sort of imitation learning.
+While this was difficult to justify for a direct flight approach since humans are really bad at flying this thing, it might actually be highly relevant for tuning a motion planner that builds off of this.
+Eg. If the user observes the bird drifting to one side over time, they could push a joystick to move the ellipse in the opposite direction.
+Given the right context, this could train a model to "learn the wind".

 ### 3. Tuning gains "on the fly"

+In a similar sense, this could be used as a platform for testing/benchmarking learning methods that specialize in limited data to learn the tuning parameters while it is flying.
+This idea also stems from the concept behind birds learning how to fly, where they literally have to learn it in the first shot.

 ### 4. Transitioning from one set of constraints to another

+The current system is reminiscent of a fly buzzing around a certain point of interest.
+It would be fun if someone could figure out how to make it transition from one point of interest and set of constraints, to another.

 ### 5. Minimal radius control

+The smaller the circle, the less likely it is to crash into a wall.
+Currently when the bird is in the ellipse, it just targets a fixed radius, instead of the tightest possible radius while still maintaining level.
+This might be straightforward next step on my approach so far.

 ### 6. Hovering

+It would be insanely cool to watch this thing hover!
+Maybe not instantaneously... but at least over a large horizon.

+### 7. Not relying on the OptiTrack

+If you can figure out a way to add some sort of onboard sensing unit, that would at the very least sense it's orientation, this thing could be taken outdoors.
+This can also be used a platform for collecting data for training a model that improves the capability of a subpar sensor towards sensing pose / nearby obstacles.
+If flies can do this, then why can't we?

+🫵 Hey MSR students, I'm looking at you guys to get these done! 🫵

 <br>